The Game by Jack Stone

 It was mid-term exam week in classes.
 I used my left hand to submit the exams for Tim.
 When the blue books were returned, several professors praised Tim’s improvement, as he finally got decent grades.
 I knew he didn’t care.
 We had been speaking nightly by phone.
 I related the test topics and argued with him, as he had his own contrarian views on the subjects.
 I insisted he needed to at least embrace what I had written for him.
 Otherwise, we both could be expelled for cheating.
 He complained I was cornering him into my lame regurgitation of the professor’s ideas.
 Three thousand miles away, he could care less if he was expelled.
 Minehan slapped me out of my dismay about Tim’s defection from our common cause.
 David yelled at Tim the next night, insisting we share the call.
 Tim just laughed and agreed to go along with me and my unoriginal ideas.
 David worried his grades on his midterms would be as dismal as Tim’s had been, but he was improving without copying me.

-Minehan had contacted Joey at Rahar’s and The Neighborhoods were booked there the next weekend.
+Minehan had contacted Joey at Rahar’s.
+The Neighborhoods were booked there the next weekend.
 Joan and Trudie were happy we were coming to Smith again, especially since we warned them in advance.
 Troy agreed to take the five 3D girls in the Dodge Dart after I assured him that none were lesbians stalking Smithies.
 I would ride in Jim’s parent’s car with the band.
-Carol asked to come with me.
+Carol asked to come with us.
 David beamed from the unexpected bump of his sex appeal.
 Carol told the other 3Ders she would out them as lesbians if they let anyone else know she was dating a high schooler.
 I told her to not call it dating, rather she was mentoring the poor boy.
 Good luck, Carol.

 We all ate at Friendly’s.
 I begged Troy to go easy on the Awful Awfuls.
 He had no memory of their late night regurgitation.
 Because Minehan’s band had opened at Rehar’s previously, they were bumped up to second on the bill.
 He took advantage of the pitchers of beer Joey provided all the bands and was completely wasted when he went on stage.
 He alternated between leaning on the mic stand and draping himself all over his bassist Jim.
-They now had a ten-song set, but between Minehan’s slurring of the words and the speed of the songs, they pretty much blended all together.
+They now had a ten-song set, but between Minehan’s slurring of the words and the speed of the songs, they pretty much all blended together.

 He kept dedicating each song to Carol, slipping up only once and saying Roxanne by mistake.
 They finished up with ‘Roxanne,’ which left Carol confused.
 I told her that Roxanne had dumped David.
 She had nothing to worry about.
 She sighed, “High School.”